rhildred/fatcatsecret/README.md

 ## The Assignment (also in dropbox)

-The requirement is to make a design for the fat cat secret app you described in asiignment 2-3.
+The requirement is to make a design for the fat cat secret app you described in assignment 2-3.
 You need to start with [this github repository](https://github.com/rhildred/fatcatsecret).
 An 85% effort is to include some audience building posts in the way that you did the midterm and to change the static_pane_1.ejs, static_pane_2.ejs and static_pane_3.ejs to include behaviours from your assignment 2-3.

 You have a choice for how you get a mark over 85%.